-The PWM update lockout feature is enabled by setting the UDIS control bit in the PWMCON2 SFR.
+The PWM update lockout feature is enabled by setting the UDIS control bit and clearing the IUE control bit in the PWMCON2 SFR.
 The UDIS bit affects all Duty Cycle Buffer registers and the PWM time base period buffer, PTPER.
 No duty cycle changes or period value changes will have effect while UDIS = 1.

-If the IUE bit is set, any change to the Duty Cycle registers will be immediately updated regardless of the UDIS bit state.
-The PWM Period register updates (PTPER) are not affected by the IUE control bit.
+If the IUE bit is set, any change to the Duty Cycle registers is immediately updated regardless of the bit state of the UDI.
+The PWM Period register update (PTPER) is not affected by the IUE control bit.